marait123/session-5/readme.md

 # Notes

 - to view a file in terminal while showing end of line characters `cat -v setup.sh`
+- if heroku fails for some reason try to get the log to know what is the issue `heroku log --tail`

 # documentation